Architectural Decision Records - A Guide to Better Software Decisions

 Before ADRs, architectural decisions were often:

-- Many sources of truth for the change done
+• Maintained as many sources of truth for the changes done

 ADRs were popularized by Michael Nygard (Documenting Architecture Decisions).
 They provide a lightweight, structured way to capture key architectural choices, the context in which they were made, and their consequences.